wp-plugins/cleantalk-spam-protect/readme.txt

 At the sight of CAPTCHA and after input errors, many visitors leave the resource.
 Thus, CAPTCHA helps to protect the resource both from bots and visitors.
 CAPTCHA is not a panacea from spam.
 Doubts Concerning the Need for CAPTCHA?

 = Additional features =
-* Online, daily and weekly anti spam reports traffic VS spam.
+* Online, daily and weekly anti-spam reports traffic VS spam.
-* Apps for iPhone, Android to control anti spam service, comments, signups, contacts.
+* Apps for iPhone, Android to control anti-spam service, comments, signups, contacts.
 With traffic and spam statistics for last 7 days.
 * Anti spam apps for most popular CMS on cleantalk.org.

 = We recommend =